jasonbuchanan145/leaf-analyzer-client-server/README.md

 # Insect Damage Detection

 ## Summary
-A toolchain for light weight IOT devices to transmit images taken of plant leaves to a server using CoAP and process them using PyTorch to detect insect damage
+A toolchain for light weight IoT devices to transmit images taken of plant leaves to a server using CoAP and process them using a custom dataset backed by ResNET to detect insect damage

 ## Setup
 ### Hardware requirements